What to Do When You Feel Anxious for No Reason?

 Lie down and breathe slowly and deeply.
 Gently fill your lungs, hold it for a second, then let it out twice as slowly.
 Imagine a peaceful place, like a warm sandy beach in early June or a mountaintop.

 Light exercise, take it easy.
-If it’s too cold to go for a walk, look at the Tai Chi videos on You Tube and imitate the slow, graceful moves.
+If it’s too cold to go for a walk, look at the videos on You Tube and imitate the slow, graceful moves.
 Slowing the body tends to slow the mind

 Hot bath